 What is a neutral grip pull-up?

 A neutral grip pull-up is a form of pull-up in which the palms face each other similar to a hammer curl grip.
-This type of pull up is a good option for those starting out as you are more likely to perform more repetitions when doing them before building up to other complex types of pull-ups.
+This type of pull up is a good option for those starting out as you are more likely to perform more repetitions when doing them before building up to other, more challenging, pull up variations.

 In this grip, your hands will face each other, and your arms should be shoulder-width apart – or closer depending on the spacing between the bars.
 You need a pull up bar with a set of neutral handles attached to perform this exercise.

 How to Perform a Neutral Grip Pull Up

 Here are the steps to performing a Neutral Grip Pull Up:

 - Grabbing the parallel pull-up bar, start by hanging freely with your arms extended.
 This will be your starting position.